MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/build-graph.md

 ---
-title: Getting started with Enterprise Graph | Microsoft Docs
+title: Getting started with Enterprise Graph by Microsoft
-description: Create and query your first graph in 10 minutes
+description: Use Enterprise Graph by Microsoft to create and query your first graph
 author: microsteve

 ms.service: enterprise-graph